All Episodes

 You can't see it.

-We've even got a by the way, I have to tell you about this.
+We've even got a, by the way, I have to tell you about this.

-I got um I was I was sent and received probably three weeks ago.
+I was sent and received probably three weeks ago.

-I need to take a picture of this and put it on a website, but you a picture you will not appreciate.
+I need to take a picture of this and put it on a website, but a picture you will not appreciate.

 Those are huge birds if you get close to one.

-Um thereby making my pelican sculpture a uh religious figure with the Santa Claus hat on it.
+And I've got it out there, a little Santa Claus hat on it, thereby making my pelican sculpture a religious figure with the Santa Claus hat on it.

-So it's Merry Christmas time from all of us here at the EIB network to all of you.
+So it's Merry Christmas time from all of us here at the EIB Network to all of you.

-Here's that story that I was uh I was I was referencing.
+Here's that story that I was referencing.

 It's from the South Florida Sun Sentinel.